svenmalvik/svenmalvik.com/_posts/2021-01-25-azure-apim-introduction.md

 image: https://cdn.svenmalvik.com/images/azure-apim-introduction.jpg
 ---

 *Azure API Management (APIM) is a way to create consistent and modern API gateways for existing backend services.
 It provides an interface for your backend services and APIs while making sure they’re secured, monitored, maintained, well documented and published in the cloud.
-This post is a brief introduction into Azure API Management.
-This might be reason enough for some to get APIM.
-Let’s take a closer look.*
+This post is a brief introduction into Azure API Management.*

 ## An overview of what you get with APIM